 Unlike many destinations, where humans have driven animals into the deepest seclusion, Costa Rica’s wildlife loves to put on a song and dance.
-Animals and birds are prolific and relatively easy to spot: sleek jaguars on the prowl; sloths moving languidly among the high branches; scarlet macaws launching from their perches to squawk away.
+Animals and birds are prolific and relatively easy to spot: sleek jaguars on the prowl; sloths moving languidly among the high branches; scarlet macaws launching from their perches to fly squawking away.

 Since my first visit, the country has also exploded as a world-class venue for active adventures—scuba diving, sportfishing, white-water rafting, surfing, and horseback riding.
 The adrenaline rush never stops, be it ATV tours or zip-line adventures.

 Plus, the nation boasts a huge choice of fantastic resorts, boutique hotels, rustic lodges, surfer camps, and budget cabinas.
-And while its neighbors have been racked by turmoil, Costa Rica has been blessed with a remarkable normalcy—few extremes of wealth and poverty, no standing army, a proud history as Central America’s most stable democracy, and a quality of life among the highest in the Western Hemisphere.
+And while its neighbors have been racked by turmoil, Costa Rica has been blessed with a remarkable normalcy—few extremes of wealth and poverty, no standing army, a proud history as Central America’s most stable democracy, and a quality of life among the highest in the western hemisphere.

 Excerpted from the Ninth Edition of Moon Costa Rica.